maresverbrugge/BORN2BEROOT/Password/README.md

 > • The following rule does not apply to the root password: The password must have at least 7 characters that are not part of the former password
 > • Of course, your root password has to comply with this policy.

-! 🚨 !
+> ! 🚨 !
 After setting up your configuration files, you will have to change all the passwords of the accounts present on the virtual machine, including the root account. ! 🚨 !

 ## Configuration
 1. Install a password quality checking library with `sudo apt-get install libpam-pwquality`.
-Verify if it was sucesfully installed with `$ dpkg -l | grep libpam-pwquality`.
+Verify if it was sucesfully installed with `dpkg -l | grep libpam-pwquality`.
 2. To set password expiration time etc, modify your file with `sudo nano /etc/login.defs`.
 3. Change values:
 • Your password has to expire every 30 days. --> `PASS_MAX_DAYS 30`
 • The minimum number of days allowed before the modification of a password will be set to 2. --> `PASS_MIN_DAYS 2`
 • The user has to receive a warning message 7 days before their password expires. --> `PASS_WARN_AGE 7`
-• The minimum number of days allowed before the modification of a password will be set to 2. --> `PASS_MIN_DAYS 2`.
+• The minimum number of days allowed before the modification of a password will be set to 2. --> `PASS_MIN_DAYS 2`
 4. 🚨 ATTENTION 🚨: these settings only apply to the newly created users.
 You have to change all existing passwords according to your new password policy!
 You can either use `passwd` to change current user password, `passwd <user_name>` to change password of user OR use `chage <user_name>` to change all option like this.
 Other commands to use:
 `chage -M <days> <user_name>` to change password expiration date